YusufDrmz/omdb-project/README.md

-# CineSearch - OMDb Movie Search App
+# CinemaSearch - OMDb Movie Search App

 A small single-page app for searching movies, series, and episodes using the OMDb API.
 Built with plain HTML, CSS, and JavaScript as part of an internship application project.